ishwa-shah/Python-Project/README.md

 It involves creating a User Interface using Tkinter module complete with Login/Register availabilities.
 The functionality performed involves identifying text from an image (*.jpg, *.png) and providing the user with the option to choose the text (as clickable text) to get the meaning and pronunciation.
+The major details of the project are mentioned in the video (via audio.)

 *****Modules involved*****:
 tkinter: for GUI